 They will pass fluid through the cystoscope and into your bladder to help them make the diagnosis.

-Your doctor will use the cystoscope to look for any problems in the lining of your bladder and will be able to perform biopsies if needed.

-If your doctor finds a small growth or stone, it may be possible to remove it through the cystoscope.
+Your doctor will use the cystoscope to look for any problems in the lining of your bladder.
+If they find a small growth or stone, it may be possible to remove it through the cystoscope.